 Terre di Balbia Balbium Rosso Calabria IGT

-Nagar's penchant for modernist techniques is clearly on display in this deconstructed Amatricana but the ingredients adhere strictly to the classic recipe with little more than pork cheek, tomatoes, and pecorino.
+Nagar's penchant for modernist techniques is clearly on display in this deconstructed Amatriciana but the ingredients adhere strictly to the classic recipe with little more than pork cheek, tomatoes, and pecorino.
 The sous vided cheek meat is utterly stunning, one of the tenderest pieces of pork that I've ever eaten with beautifully rendered fat evenly distributed throughout and a thin layer of crisp skin on top.
-The porcine sapor of the jowl is richly complimented by the foam which infused the dish with the cheese's sharp salinity while the tomato adds a countervailing sharpness.
+The porcine sapor of the jowl is richly complimented by the foam which infused the dish with the cheese's salinity while the tomato adds a focused countervailing acidity.

 Torrone descruito con I cachi - Deconstructed torrone with persimmon variation